So you have decided to switch to Linux. Good decision! And if you chose to use Linux Mint, that’s even a better decision.

 Step 4: Start the installation

 It takes some time to boot from the live USB or disk.
 Have some patience.
-Once it boots in to live disk, you’ll be provided to Try Linux Mint or Install Linux Mint.
+Once it boots in to the live disk, you’ll be provided to Try Linux Mint or Install Linux Mint.
 Even if you choose to try it, you can find the install option on the desktop:

 In next few screens, you’ll be asked to choose the language of the operating system.
 It will then do some checks on available space, battery and Internet connection.